 The mission of the Resilient Supply Chain Program (RSCP) for medical devices is to strengthen public health supply chains by proactively monitoring, assessing, and communicating risks and vulnerabilities to prevent shortages of medical devices.

 Preventing and Mitigating Supply Chain Interruptions

-The RSCP has been established to enhance the FDA’s capacity to prevent and mitigate supply chain interruptions and promote resiliency in the U.S. medical device supply chain to promote availability of safe and effective medical devices for patients by:
+The FDA established the RSCP to enhance the FDA's capacity to prevent and mitigate supply chain interruptions and promote resiliency in the U.S. medical device supply chain to promote availability of safe and effective medical devices for patients by:

 - Identifying supply chain risks and providing actionable information on those risks to medical device manufacturers, medical device distributors, health care delivery organizations, patients, health care workers, and government partners

 - Developing communication channels across the medical device ecosystem to enhance collaborations for development of prevention and risk reduction strategies